-Imran Khan he is dummy of ISI, 'their parrot', says Subramanian Swamy
+Imran Khan is dummy of ISI, 'their parrot', says Subramanian Swamy

-Imran Khan he is dummy of ISI, "their parrot", says Subramanian Swamy
+Imran Khan is dummy of ISI, "their parrot", says Subramanian Swamy

 New Delhi, Aug 21: BJP MP Subramanian Swamy on Wednesday dubbed Pakistan's Prime Minister Imran Khan as his country's spy agency ISI's "parrot", speaking its language.